 Now that you’ve seen some examples, it’s time for you to create your own carousel tweet.
-If you need a refresher on how to do this, here’s an article and video by Twitter that includes a step-by-step guide of the process.
+If you need a refresher on how to do this, check out this article by Twitter which includes a step-by-step guide of the process.
 Have fun with it!

 Get more social media advice and examples